Saturday, March 29, 2008

 observations, and useful resources.
 Together students build an online resource (their own

-• A high school student creates a My
+encyclopedia) on the topic.- A high school student creates a My

 Space site for a British poet she needs